sustrik/libmill/README.md

 ./example
 ```

-Note that the first printf is executed in parallel with the wait coroutine!
+Note that the first printf is executed in parallel with the alarm coroutine!

 ## License